 This plan identifies residents who are eligible for an emergency transfer move, the documentation needed to request an emergency transfer move, confidentiality protections, how an emergency transfer move may occur, and tips for residents on safety and security.
-This plan is based on a model emergency transfer move plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees the HCV, PH and PBRA programs.
+This plan is based on a model emergency transfer move plan published by the U.S. Department of Housing and Urban Development (HUD), oversees the HCV, PH and PBRA programs.